Forgotten Ground Regained

 Historical Themes

-````Alliterative verse has a lot of associations in people's minds with the popular romanticization of the Middle Ages -- with stirring tales of heroism, chivalric romances, and themes that go with that social milieu, such as courage, death, loyalty, and love (or, for that matter, riddles).
-There are plenty of examples of that in the poems on (or linked to) from this site, though somewhat more surprising is the use of alliterative forms to translate classical Greek and Latin poems, often amazingly effectively.````
+Alliterative verse has a lot of associations in people's minds with the popular romanticization of the Middle Ages -- with stirring tales of heroism, chivalric romances, and themes that go with that social milieu, such as courage, death, loyalty, and love (or, for that matter, riddles).
+There are plenty of examples of that in the poems on (or linked to) from this site, though somewhat more surprising is the use of alliterative forms to translate classical Greek and Latin poems, often amazingly effectively.
+It's probably worth pointing out poems focused on the history of England up to 1066, such as Pat Masson's The Last Valkyrie and Frank Coffman's Battle of the Bards, or to play wih mythological themes, like Ted Charnley's I Find the Naiad's Place, and Mine.

 Perhaps most striking is the number of people who are not named J.R.R.
 Tolkien or C.S.
 Lewis who are writing book-length, alliterative epics.
-Not just modernist recyclings of alliterative forms (Age of Anxiety, Brotherhood of Men) or traditional British material like the legend of Arthur (Artorius, The Arthuriad) or tales of an ancient Britain that never was (Sigurd's Lament).
+Not just modernist recyclings of alliterative forms (Age of Anxiety, Brotherhood of Men) or traditional British material like the legend of Arthur (Artorius, The Arthuriad, The Worm in the Wood) or tales of an ancient Britain that never was (Sigurd's Lament). or poems about Tolkien (Alliterative Meter, Dear Tolkien Society, Tree and Leaf) or set in Tolkien's middle earth, like Susan Edward's Slaying the Dragon and The Paths of the Dead or Pat Masson's Hymn to Earendil.
 There is now an alliterative epic about the life of the Baháʼu'lláh, and a sequence of modern alliterative treatments of material from the Bible (The Song of Joseph, The Song of Daniel, A Verse Vigil, Tree of Life).
+See especially Kathryn Ann Hill's alliterative renderings of Bible passages and other poems showcased in The Biblical, Alliterative.
 I must, of course, plead guilty to the same temptation, which in my case took the form of a cycle of alliterative poems and epics set in the shadow of the Silmarillion (The Song of Marwen and Fithurin, The Song of Woe, The Song of Returning, The Song of Shadows, and The Redemption of Daeron), and poems reprising material from Psalms (A Cry to Heaven, All the Air is Shattered) and Acts (Fifty Days Further).

 Lyric Descriptions and Personal Meditations

-What's striking, though, is how often contributors to this site have used alliterative verse to describe natural scenes and physical settings (often, in terms that are explicitly modern and lyrical) Read, for example, Along the Missouri, April Fools, Do You Know the Way to Zhiq-Zhafei, Freeway Dawn, Fugue for Toy Piano, Not Rattling, Omerta, Plebeian, Rosemary, Sea Change, The Birch Canoe, What the Eagle Fan Says, Whiplashed Sonnet, or White.
+What's striking, though, is how often contributors to this site have used alliterative verse to describe natural scenes and physical settings (often, in terms that are explicitly modern and lyrical) Read, for example, Along the Missouri, April Fools, As He Is to Us, Cape Wrath, Do You Know the Way to Zhiq-Zhafei, Empty, Freeway Dawn, Fugue for Toy Piano, Grondeswigyle (Groundsel), Not Rattling, Omerta, Plebeian, Rosemary, Sea Change, The Birch Canoe, The Lizard: A Portrait of the Natural World, The Origin of Language, What the Eagle Fan Says, What Builds a Bridge, Whiplashed Sonnet, White, or White Owl Irruption.
 This kind of evocative description is perfectly compatible with the historical associations of alliterative verse, but it makes room for more personal themes and concerns.

 A common pattern in the work of practicing poets who usually write free verse is for their alliterative poetry to be deployed for special effect.
 For instance, Maryann Corbett